mtth/azkaban/README.rst

 Job options
 -----------

+The :code:`Job` is a light wrapper which allows the creation of :code:`.job` files using python dictionaries.

-There often are options which are shared across multiple jobs.
-For this reason, the :code:`Job` constructor can take in multiple options dictionaries.
+It also provides a convenient way to handle options shared across multiple
+jobs: the :code:`Job` constructor can take in multiple options dictionaries.
 The last definition of an option (i.e. later in the arguments) will take precedence over earlier ones.